OzzyGoylusun/Python.-Exploratory-Data-Analysis-for-Spotify-and-YouTube-Popularity/README.md

 ### Findings

-The critical analysis results are summarised as follows:
+The critical EDA analysis results are summarised as follows:

 1. XXX
 2. XXX
+3. XXX
+4. XXX
+5. XXX

 ### Recommendations

-Based on the findings above, I propose the following recommendations:

-1. XXX
-2. XXX
-3. XXX
+It was left to the discretion of enjoying readers to draw their own conclusions based upon their valuable perspectives and individual needs.

 ### Limitations